lukelowry/lukelowry.github.io/_resources/resources-1.md

 Band-Pass Spectral Graph Filter
 ------

 A convenient closed-form wavelet generating kernel \eqref{eq:band-pass} was found to be a useful kernel as an alternative to the vector-fitting procedure if a particular filter does not need to be designed.
-Experiments have shown that \eqref{eq:band-pass} is sufficient for FOSL application.

 $$
 \Psi(\mathbf{\Lambda}) = \dfrac{4\mathbf{\Lambda}}{(\mathbf{\Lambda}+I)^2}  \label{eq:band-pass} \tag{4}
 $$

-This filter qualifies as a wavelet generating kernel for the SGWT, since \(\Psi(0)=0\) and the admissibility condition is satisfied.
-The admissibility constant of this band-pass filter is  \(C_f=8/3\).
+This filter qualifies as a wavelet generating kernel for the SGWT, since \\(\Psi(0)=0\\) and the admissibility condition is satisfied.
+The admissibility constant of this band-pass filter is  \\(C_f=8/3\\).

 $$
 \Psi(0)=0  \qquad\text{and}\quad \int_0^{\infty}\dfrac{\Psi^2(x)}{x}\mathrm{d}x <\infty